 Free for everyone, this tool creates wordles from sentences, whole documents, or tables.
 You can also tweak or remove the words you want to include in your wordle, depending on how important they are to your text.

 In addition, you can embed your wordles in your non-commercial website or blog, a great way to add quick and professional visuals.
 Simply click on the </> Embed button, copy the HTML and paste it into your website.
 Keep in mind that wordles are licensed and only non-commercial use is allowed granted that you reference WordItOut in your wordle.

 Best for: Commercial and non-commercial users who want to customize the CSS and HTML of their wordles.

-TagCrowd is a free online wordle tool that enables you to visualize the frequency of words in text.
+TagCrowd is a free online wordle tool that enables you to visualize the frequency of words in a text.
 It offers a no-frills interface that you can immediately jump into.
-Simply choose your text source, and either paste text, insert a URL, or upload a file (no more than 5MB).
+Simply choose your text source, and either paste text, insert a URL or upload a file (no more than 5MB).

 Once your wordle is ready, start customizing it, from font size, cloud size, margins, padding, borders, background color, etc.

 6. Jason Davies Word Cloud